Flixis/Com-Connect/README.md

 ## Acknowledgments

-* Shoutout to StackOverFlow with you people this would have never happenend, yes that includes the bugs you may have created.
+* Shoutout to StackOverFlow without you people this would have never happenend, yes that includes the bugs you may have created.